Sammy Davis Jr.: Political beliefs and activism

 Davis was a registered Democrat and supported John F. Kennedy's 1960 election campaign as well as Robert F. Kennedy's 1968 campaign.
+Kennedy asked him not to attend his inauguration, since the sight of an interracial couple would offend many Southerners.
 He went on to become a close friend of President Richard Nixon (a Republican) and publicly endorsed him at the 1972 Republican National Convention.
 Davis also made a USO tour to South Vietnam at Nixon's request.

-In February 1972, during the later stages of the Vietnam War, Davis went to Vietnam to observe military drug abuse rehabilitation programs and talk to and entertain the troops.
-He did this as a representative from President Nixon's Special Action Office For Drug Abuse Prevention.
+In February 1972, during the latter stages of the Vietnam War, Davis went to Vietnam to observe military drug abuse rehabilitation programs and talk to and entertain the troops.
+He did this as a representative from Richard Nixon's Special Action Office For Drug Abuse Prevention.
 He performed shows for up to 15,000 troops; after one two-hour performance he reportedly said, "I've never been so tired and felt so good in my life."
 The U.S. Army made a documentary about Davis's time in Vietnam performing for troops on behalf of Nixon's drug treatment program.